rachel-brain/team-profile-generator/README.md

 npm i inquirer
 ```

-Then, typing the following command in the terminal will initiate the prompts to collate the information required in the README file:
+Then, typing the following command in the terminal will initiate the prompts to collate the information required in the HTML webpage:

 ```bash
 node index.js
 ```

 ## Usage
-The user will be presented with a series of prompts about their Team Members which s/he will answer until they complete the information for each Employee.
+The user will be presented with a series of prompts about their Team Members which s/he will answer until the information is complete for each Employee.
+A message will be seen in the terminal saying "Successfully created HTML".
+The user will then open the index.html file in their browser to see their team profile page.